Creating a Corpus

 Processing a Corpus

-We can apply the same sort of preprocessing steps that are defined for individual documents to an entire corpus at once:
+We can apply the same preprocessing steps that are defined for individual documents to an entire corpus at once:

 julia> using TextAnalysis